ZhijunWang1991/michaelwang.cloud/content/vitae.md

 ### 🌏 Conferences

+* October 2024: The food fraud vulnerability assessment of EU supply chains.
+Oral presented at Watson workshop in “Synergy Days 2024”, Barcelona, Spain

+* May 2024: The Watson approach to transparency and integrity.
+Oral presented at International Scientific Conference on “Global commodity chains from a risk assessment perspective”, Berlin, Germany

+* May, 2024: A digital traceability framework in the agri-food supply chain.
+Oral presented at Food and Drink Science Member Interest Group Meeting, Online, UK

+* November, 2023: A digital technology-based framework for preventing fraud in agri-food supply chains.
+Oral presented at 51st Annual Food Science and Technology Conference, Dublin, Ireland

-* The correlation analysis of banana composition and growing condition based on stable isotope and elemental analysis. **Oral presented** at china international food safety & quality conference 2020, Shanghai, China.
+* November,2020: The correlation analysis of banana composition and growing condition based on stable isotope and elemental analysis.
+Oral presented at china international food safety & quality conference 2020, Shanghai, China.

-* Banana provenance: Correlation of growing conditions, stable isotopes and elemental compositions of costa rican bananas. **Poster presented** at the 33rd the european federation of food science and technology (effost) international conference,2019, Rotterdam, the Netherlands.
+* November, 2019: Banana provenance: Correlation of growing conditions, stable isotopes and elemental compositions of Costa Rican bananas.
+Poster presented at the 33rd the European Federation of Food Science and Technology (EFFOST) international conference, Rotterdam,the Netherlands.

-* Geographical features of bananas in costa rica and their stable isotope ratios and elemental compositions. **Oral presented** at the benelux association of stable isotope scientists (basis) meeting, 2019, Texel, the Netherlands.
+* March, 2019: Geographical features of bananas in Costa Rica and their stable isotope ratios and elemental compositions.
+Oral presented at the Benelux association of stable isotope scientists (basis) meeting, Texel, the Netherlands.

 ### 📜 Publications